privacytollfree/privacy-manager-documentation/README.md

 ```

-As previously states both events will push the latest privacy request data.
+As previously stated both events will push the latest privacy request data.
 There is only two types of requests, WebForm and voicemail.
-The field call_session will be available for a voicemail privacy request, web_form_session will be available for a webform request.
+Call_session will be available for a voicemail privacy request, web_form_session will be available for a webform request.

 ## Here is a description of the state of each object ##